Dyusha37/Pointers-and-structures/README.md

 - List of employees with dynamic relationships (Linked list of structures) https://wokwi.com/projects/446643045939249153
 - Book and author (Nested structures) https://wokwi.com/projects/446651166959941633

-However, at first, I didn’t specify that these tasks should be related to Embedded development and working with the ESP32.
+However, at first, I didn’t specify that these tasks should be ***RELATED TO EMBEDDED DEVELOPMENT AND WORKING WITH THE ESP32***.
 So later, I asked to generate them with this clarification.
-Here are the next tasks.
+Here are the next tasks:
 - Collecting sensor data in a structure https://wokwi.com/projects/446699994976046081
 - Working with an array of structures (measurement history) https://wokwi.com/projects/446725734550580225
 - Working with peripherals through pointer-based structures https://wokwi.com/projects/446735121591450625